WTF Is the Federal Reserve?

 What Does the Federal Reserve Do?

-As for interest rates, the Federal Reserve sets what is called the “federal funds rate” that banks use to borrow money for each other.
-That rate, in turn, is used as the foundation on which the interest rates we pay for cars, homes, and credit cards.
+As for interest rates, the Federal Reserve sets the federal funds rate.
+This is what banks use to borrow money for each other.
+It, in turn, is the foundation on which the interest rates we pay for cars, homes, and credit cards are based.
 Within the Fed, the federal funds rate is set by the 12-member Federal Open Market Committee, or FOMC, which meets eight times a year.

 The Fed also has other duties.
 It supervises banks and other financial institutions to ensure that they hold enough cash in reserve in case the banks run into trouble (kind of like a security deposit).
 The Fed also acts as a watchdog to protect consumer rights and compiles tons of data on the economy’s performance.
 This includes jobs created, factory production, car and housing sales — you name it.